reveng007/AWS_Attack_Simulation_Detection_Lab/README.md

       - DETECTION: _EventCode_ - `Ec2:GetPasswordData` usage from an external aws account, we can also get attacker ip.
       - DETECTION: Incase of attacker ip rotation, we have to perform SOAR operation of such query to run it in specific time of day, looking for outliers.

-    2. **Identify all API operations initiated with EC2 instance credentials where the credential’s originating account does not match the account where the API call occurs normally.**
-    - Same scenario as above, but a different wording: "Theft of EC2 instance credentials from the Instance Metadata Service"
+    2. **Identify all API operations initiated with EC2 instance credentials where the credential’s originating account does not match the account where the API call occurs normally.** OR, **Theft of EC2 instance credentials from the Instance Metadata Service**

       - ???